Estimated reading time: 5 minutes

-These kinds of programs are often called Employee Assistance Program or EAP, and offer services that help employees through personal, family, financial or work-related issues that may be affecting attendance and employee performance.
+These kinds of programs are often called Employee Assistance Programs or EAP and offer services that help employees through personal, family, financial, or work-related issues affecting attendance and employee performance.

 Management issues can be things like:

-There has been a lot of research to support the fact that one reason that employees leave organizations is because of their supervisor.
+Much research has supported the fact that employees leave organizations because of their supervisors.

-This is why it is important for anyone managing employees, to have the proper training and support, to ensure they are dealing with employees appropriately and professionally.
+This is why it is important for anyone managing employees to have the proper supervisor training and support to ensure they are dealing with employees appropriately and professionally.

 To answer the second question, “what do you think is the most effective way of reducing absenteeism in the workplace?”

-I would say an organization should do a few things: Write policy, set expectations, and hold employees accountable, reward good attendance and provide employee support.
+An organization should do a few things: Write policy, set expectations, hold employees accountable, reward good attendance, and provide employee support.

 Formalize the organization’s expectations for attendance by writing an attendance policy.
-Include in the policy the definition for being tardy and what constitutes excessive tardiness or absenteeism.
+Include in the policy the definition of being tardy and what constitutes excessive tardiness or absenteeism.

-For example: Tardiness is defined as an employee who arrives to work 30 minutes late.
+For example, tardiness is defined as an employee who arrives at work 30 minutes late.

-Excessive absenteeism is defined as an employee who has 6 or more unplanned absences in a six month period of time.
+Excessive absenteeism is defined as an employee who has six or more unplanned absences in a six-month period.

 This policy then becomes a measure of good performance because employees understand how the organization defines attendance.

 2. Set Clear Attendance Expectations

-Share the attendance policy with employees as part of the new employee orientation process and discuss what your expectations are for attendance.
+Share the attendance policy during the employee orientation process and discuss your expectations for attendance.

-Also discuss how to notify the organization, and who the employee should contact, when they will not be coming to work.
+Also, discuss how to notify the organization and whom the employee should contact when they are not coming to work.

 Employees should understand how often it is acceptable to have an unplanned absence.

-Specifically, how many times of missing work crosses a performance line and what the consequences will be for excessive absenteeism.
+Specifically, how often missing work crosses the performance line and what the consequences will be for excessive absenteeism.

-For example: The employee performance appraisal form should have a dimension for attendance based on the predetermined policy.
+For example, the employee performance appraisal form should have a dimension for attendance based on the predetermined policy.

-And, when attendance is incorporated into the annual performance appraisal process, employees can also see rewards in the way of merit increases.
+In addition, when attendance is incorporated into the annual performance appraisal process, employees can also see rewards through merit increases.

-Another tactic is to provide adequate paid time off so employees have the option of planning for absences by using a predetermined bank of hours.
+Another tactic is to provide adequate paid time off so employees can plan absences using a predetermined bank of hours.

-Sometimes employees are simply experiencing a challenging time of life.
+Sometimes employees are simply experiencing a challenging time in life.

-This kind of support can not only help employees through a difficult time, but it also makes them feel valued and that their employer cares about them.
-A major determining factor of employee engagement.
+This kind of support can help employees through a difficult time and make them feel valued and that their employer cares about them—a major determining factor of employee engagement.

 One way to foster commitment and engagement is clear expectations, empathetic employee support, and a structured process to reward good performance and simply showing up for work.